adrianblanco/eijc-journocoders/README.md

 ### LA TIMES vr interactive three.js

-In this tutorial you'll learn how we used NASA satellite imagery and elevation data to create a 3-D rendering of the [Gale Crater](http://graphics.latimes.com/mars-gale-crater-vr/) on Mars.
+In this tutorial you'll learn how La Times used NASA satellite imagery and elevation data to create a 3-D rendering of the [Gale Crater](http://graphics.latimes.com/mars-gale-crater-vr/) on Mars.

 To follow the tutorial go to [their repository](https://github.com/datadesk/vr-interactives-three-js).

-You can check the code commented by Journocoeers.

 ### WSJ virtual reality data visualization